 About > Statement

-I've always been interested in drawing as a means of building form, which has come from a lifelong love of faces and the way they are visually organized.
-In my work I experiment with how facial expressions, lines and textures interact with the empty space around them.
-This often makes for images that seem to be in precarious positions between reality and abstraction, and provides me with room to consider a variety of ways to intertwine them.
-I’m greatly influenced by horror and science fiction, especially in mid-century film and television, and I've come to love how the imagery in these genres explores uncertainty and anxiety as visual elements.
+I've always been attracted to drawing as a way of creating and manipulating interesting forms, which has come from a lifelong love of faces in all their endless variety.
+In my work, facial expressions, forms and lines interact to create self-contained systems of movement.
+This often makes for schematic images that seem to be in precarious positions between reality and abstraction, and provides me with room to experiment with a variety of ways of employing empty space.
+I’m greatly influenced by horror and science fiction, especially in mid-century film and television, and I've come to love how the imagery in these genres explores uncertainty and anxiety.